 Elyse, the Director of the cemetery, explains to us that “after the day of the burial, we very often see families return to visit their deceased and take care of their tree by removing dead leaves and to decorate it according to the seasons and the different festivals of the year.
-Many have told us that they also like to see other small trees growing nearby.
+My assistant often explains that many have told them that they also like to see other small trees growing nearby.
 Gathering in the “Boisé de Vie” is much warmer and more natural than by tombstone, according to them.”

 Our Interview with Elyse, the Cemetery Director

 The story behind the creation of the natural burial ground